LorinRicker/wallowa/README.md

 **dir.rb** -- My career has long been associated with the VMS operating system, and my fingers and eyes have spent thousands of hours on the DCL command line.
 I guess I've viewed tens-of-thousands of directory listings, so I've developed habits and preferences based on that long use and exposure.
 When I came to embrace Linux and its shells for my desktop and laptop systems, I found the output of the `ls -la` command particularly frustrating -- the essential information's all there, but it's entirely in the wrong order!
 Well, why can't I do Linux directory listings in (near) VMS/DCL format?
 This script does just that.  `dir` also uses the `ResetGlobbing` function to turn off shell (bash) globbing, allowing the script to receive arguments like `*.rb` unexpanded in ARGV, and to handle wildcard globbing internally.

+**ezekiel.rb** -- This program is a *toy* which plays with the (bogus) numerology/gematria espoused by the 2007 novel "The Ezekiel Code" by Gary Val Tenuta (Outskirts Press).
+Tenuta's numerology (algorithm, referred to as "cross-adding") is spelled out in Chapter ~2~ of the novel.
+The plot of this story hinges upon the "great significances" of various phrases and words as cross-added by this numerology -- See the companion text file `Ezekiel Numerology Test Phrases.cross_sums` for a (nearly) complete list of cross-added phrases/words (and noting a few errors in the novel-author's own sums).
+The author of this program in no way endorses, or even believes in, the numerological and/or religious notions and ideas put forth ion that novel; however, it is amusing to play with (and cross-check) the various sums and cross-sums from that work of fiction -- if only to demonstrate that one can "make great significance" out of damn near any/every cross-sum you can compute!

 **factorial.rb** and **fibonacci.rb** -- You never know when you'll need 512!, or the 1,076th Fibonacci number.
 Thanks to Ruby Bignums, you can now calculate these large or giant numbers: `$ factorial 512` or `$ fibonacci 1076`.
 You can also calculate a series for either:  `$ factorial 10..20` or `$ fibonacci 1..32`.
 Both scripts include both "classical" recursive and "memoized" recursive versions of the respective factorial or Fibonacci series calculations, and **factorial.rb** includes two extra methods for `permutation` (ordered arrangements of `n` things taken `k` at a time) and `combination` (unordered selections of `n` things taken `k` at a time) calculations.
 See also **fibonacci_bb.rb** below for a benchmarked version.

 **filecomp.rb** -- An upscale wrapper for the basic two-file `diff` utility, performs a fast check for file equality or non-equality using an intelligent combination of fast comparisons based on message digests (SHA-1 (default) or SHA-[256,384,512]), files times (mtime, atime, ctime), file sizes (byte-counts), and/or file-type "magic numbers" (internal first-bytes signature).
 Files that are "the same" are simply reported as "file1 == file2"; files that are "different" are reported as "file1 <> file2" and, for these, offers to invoke one of several GUI or character-based "file differences" utilities (`meld` is the GUI default tool).
 These tools are available based on which file-diff tools are actually installed on your system -- the `--help` option displays those diff-tools that are available.
 Can compare an explicitly named pair of files, or a file-group compared with that same group in another directory.